-Although the council has a number of subsidiaries and associates, these are small organisations and so the council does not have a material group and therefore does not produce group accounts.
+Although the council has a number of subsidiaries and associates, these are small organisations and so do not give rise to a requirement to produce group accounts.
+The council has two subsidiary charitable companies, Leeds Grand Theatre Ltd and the Craft Centre and Design Gallery Ltd. It also has three associates - Belle Isle Tenant Management Organisation Ltd, Green Leeds Ltd, and The Leeds Groundwork Trust.
+There have been no financial issues affecting any of these organisations which materially impact on the council's financial position in 2018/19.

-The council has two subsidiary charitable companies, Leeds Grand Theatre Ltd and the Craft Centre and Design Gallery Ltd. It also has four associates - Belle Isle Tenant Management Organisation Ltd, Green Leeds Ltd, The Leeds Groundwork Trust and Leeds Apprenticeship Training Agency Ltd, and one joint venture (NPS Leeds Ltd).
-There have been no financial issues affecting any of these organisations which materially impact on the council's financial position in 2017/18.
-The council has also invested in one further joint venture, Merrion House LLP, which is fully included in its single entity financial statements at fair value and thus does not give rise to a requirement for group accounts.
+The council also has two joint ventures, NPS Leeds Ltd and Merrion House LLP.
+NPS Leeds Ltd is not material to the council's financial position, and Merrion House LLP is fully included in its single entity financial statements at fair value and does not give rise to a requirement for group accounts as, due to the nature of the entity, there would be no significant differences from its treatment in the single entity accounts.

 Since 2015/16 the Code has required local authority maintained schools to be treated as part of a local authority's group, but to be included within its single entity financial statements.
 This means that the council is required to recognise on its balance sheet any school properties which are deemed to be assets of the individual school governing bodies, as well as those which are its own assets.
-This requirement has led to the council recognising £398m of assets owned by school governing bodies on its balance sheet at 31st March 2018.
+This requirement has led to the council recognising £401m of assets owned by school governing bodies on its balance sheet at 31st March 2019.
 However it should be noted that these assets are the assets of the school governing bodies, and are not available to the council for any other purpose than providing a school.